Bioactive Aldehydes

 This may be a protective or detoxification mechanism under conditions of high stress.
 Other enzymes such as aldehyde reductases can reduce the aldehyde group of HNE to decrease its bioavailability and reactivity in both plants and humans.
 It is generally believed that like other types of protein oxidation, HNE-modified proteins can be degraded through proteasomes with lysosomes and autophagy playing key roles in the recycling of HNE-protein adducts.

-4-Hydroxy-2-nonenal and products of further oxidation such as 4-oxo-2-alkenals have been shown to form adducts rapidly with DNA bases.
-As cellular mechanisms exist to ensure that DNA is repaired efficiently, very little of the total damage is believed to result in permanent mutations, although it is possible that there is a carcinogenic effect through the modulation of proteins involved in DNA repair.
-4-Oxo-2-alkenal-derived DNA adducts associated with age-related diseases have been detected in rodents and humans, and it seems dangerous to assume that such mutagenic properties have no link to increased cancer risk.
+4-Hydroxy-2-nonenal and products of further oxidation such as 4-oxo-2-alkenals have been shown to form adducts rapidly with DNA bases with the potential to interfere with transcription and replication.
+As cellular mechanisms exist to ensure that DNA is repaired efficiently, very little of the total damage is believed to result in permanent mutations, although it is possible that there is a carcinogenic effect through the modulation of proteins for DNA repair.
+4-Oxo-2-alkenal adducts of DNA, associated with age-related diseases, have been detected in rodents and humans, and it seems dangerous to assume that such mutagenic changes have no link to increased cancer risk.

 Reaction of an aldehydes with a DNA base

 Formula of trans-3-hexenalIn plants, there is a more restricted range of unsaturated fatty acid precursors and the enzymic mechanisms for aldehyde production are better characterized.
-A fatty acid hydroperoxide lyase (more accurately termed a hemiacetal synthase) can react with a hydroperoxy fatty acid to form an unstable hemiacetal, which rearranges to form an enol and then trans-3-alcohols and aldehydes.
+A fatty acid hydroperoxide lyase (more accurately termed a hemiacetal synthase), which is co-located with LOX10 in thylakoid membranes, can react with a hydroperoxy fatty acid to form an unstable hemiacetal, which rearranges to form an enol and then trans-3-alcohols and aldehydes.
 Further modification by an isomerase to the trans-2 forms or by hydrogenation via reductases can then occur.
 As α-linolenate is the main fatty acid in leaf tissue, C6 products predominate; trans-3-hexenal and trans‑3‑hexenol are sometimes termed the 'leaf aldehyde and alcohol', respectively.
-The reaction mechanism, products and biological activities are discussed further in a separate web page on plant oxylipins.
+The reaction mechanisms, products and biological functions of these are discussed further in a separate web page on plant oxylipins.

 The emission of C6 aldehydes and alcohols occurs rapidly in plants in response to wounding, and these contribute to protection against the invasion of fungi and insects to which they are toxic.
-They are believed to be involved in abiotic stress responses by inducing the expression of stress-associated genes.
-Malondialdehyde is generated in leaves non-enzymatically from hydroperoxides produced first by the reaction of ROS on α-linolenate or enzymatically by the activity of lipoxygenases.
-In excess, it is treated as an indicator of cellular damage, but it may have a more positive role by activating regulatory genes involved in plant defence to provide cellular protection under conditions of oxidative stress.
+They are believed to take part in abiotic stress responses by inducing the expression of stress-associated genes.
+Malondialdehyde is generated in leaves non-enzymatically from hydroperoxides produced first by the reaction of ROS on α-linolenate or enzymatically by lipoxygenases.
+In excess, it is treated as an indicator of cellular damage, but it may have a more positive role by stimulating regulatory genes for plant defence to provide cellular protection under conditions of oxidative stress.

 5. Analysis